-This exposure draft has been prepared by staff of the Fair Work Commission based on the Rail Industry Award 2010 (the Rail Award) as at 29 October 2015.
-This exposure draft does not seek to amend any entitlements under the Rail Award but has been prepared to address some of the structural issues identified in modern awards.
+This exposure draft has been prepared by staff of the Fair Work Commission based on the Rail Industry Award 2010 (the Rail Award) as at 29 October 2015 and incorporates award updates up to 20 June 2019.
+This exposure draft does not seek to amend any entitlements under the Rail Award.
+Instead, it has been prepared to address some of the structural issues identified in modern awards and to apply plain language drafting principles and techniques.

-The review of this award in accordance with s.156 of the Fair Work Act 2009 is being dealt with in matter AM2014/87.
+The review of this award in accordance with section 156 of the Fair Work Act 2009 is being dealt with in matter AM2014/87.
 Additionally a number of common issues are being dealt with by the Commission which may affect this award.
-Transitional provisions have not been included in this exposure draft pending the outcome of the review.
+Some transitional provisions have been deleted as a result of decisions made during the review.